tocklime/steno_practice_log/README.md

 ## 2024-07-14 (Day 32)
 Same test.
 14wpm, 88.88%.
 Know /what/ i'm doing.
 Just need to do it with more accuracy.
+2nd exercise in chap 15 (KWR joining) 7wpm, 71%

+## 2024-07-15 (Day 33)
+Ch 15, ex 2 again.
+9wpm 80%, then 12wpm, 89.62%.
+I got fed up of the american pronounciation in 'airogant' and 'airomatic', so have started my own `british_pronounciations.json` dictionary.